smaruf/readings/interview/java_interview_topics.md

 5. How can you avoid deadlock in a multi-threaded Java application?
 6. What is the purpose of the java.util.concurrent package?
 7. Explain the difference between the Executor framework and creating new threads manually.
-8. What are the benefits of using the java.util.concurrent.locks.ReentrantLock over synchronized blocks?
+8. What are the benefits of using the `java.util.concurrent.locks.ReentrantLock` over `synchronized` blocks?
 9. How do you implement a producer-consumer problem using blocking queues?
-10. What is the difference between a CyclicBarrier and a CountDownLatch?
+10. What is the difference between a` CyclicBarrier` and a `CountDownLatch`?
 1. What is the difference between a shallow copy and a deep copy in Java?
 2. How do you implement a deep copy of an object in Java?
 3. What is the purpose of the Cloneable interface in Java?